it-AVNG/it-AVNG/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### Hi there 👋, my name is An Vu Nguyen.
+## Hi there 👋, my name is An Vu Nguyen.
 But I preferred to be called "Aang".
-#### I am self-taught Web developer.
+### I am a self-taught Web developer.

 I currently based in Viet Nam.
 In 2022 I have made a strategic decision to switch my career from industrial engineering to information technology, as I have found my passion for Web developing.
+Update: Currently, I am working as a python developer for Wissen infotech (Dec 2023 - present).
+My commits are in private and/or work related.

-Skills: Django / Django REST framework / Python/ JS / HTML / CSS
+Skills: Django / Django REST framework / Python / fastAPI / JS / HTML / CSS

 - 🔭 I’m currently working on My Django web development
+- 🌱 I’m currently learning websockets
 - 🌱 I’m currently learning Data Sciences and Data Engineer
 - 📫 How to reach me: anvunguyen.ade@gmail.com
 - 😄 Pronouns: He/Him